kaiserkeenmon/WPModernPlugin/README.md

 ];
 ```

-> ### Note: See the video above for a detailed guide on using the WPModernPlugin starter.
+> ### Note: See the video above for a detailed guide on using the WPPluginModernizer starter.

 ## Contributing

-While WPModernPlugin is currently not open for public contributions, feedback and suggestions are welcome.
+While WPPluginModernizer is currently not open for public contributions, feedback and suggestions are welcome.
 Please feel
 free to open an issue for any bugs you find or enhancements you think would make the starter more useful.
 For more direct communication, see the contact information below.

-I'd love to hear what you build with WPModernPlugin, so please feel free to share your projects with me!
+I'd love to hear what you build with WPPluginModernizer, so please feel free to share your projects with me!

 ## License

-WPModernPlugin is open-source software, available under the [MIT license](LICENSE).
+WPPluginModernizer is open-source software, available under the [MIT license](LICENSE).

 ## Author